310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Hajime %}
 Huh?
 What was that?
-I’m sorry—I can’t hear what you’re saying when I’m talking to someone on the phone~!
+I’m sorry — I can’t hear what you’re saying when I’m talking to someone on the phone~!
 {% endbubble %}

 {% bubble Madara %}
-Hahaha, I really do feel calm just seeing you Ra*bits together.
+Hahaha, it feels reaaally calming just seeing you Ra*bits together.

-But aren’t we missing someone?
+Buuut aren’t we missing someone?
 I don’t see Tomoya-san anywhere; where’s he gone to?
-Should I go make sure he hasn’t gotten lost?
+I’ll go look for him if he’s gotten lost somewhere.
 {% endbubble %}

 {% bubble Nazuna %}
-He’s not a baby, you know… And anyway, Tomo-chin said it’s his turn to feed the animals at the animal shed, so he’s over there.
+He’s not a baby, y'know… And anyway, Tomo-chin said it’s his turn to feed the animals at the animal shed, so he’s over there.

-Each club take turns feeding them, and right now it’s the Theater Club’s turn.
+Each club take turns feeding them, and right now it’s the Drama Club’s turn.
 {% endbubble %}

 {% bubble Madara %}
 I see.
-Speaking of the Theater Club, the two other members seem really busy right now…
+Speaking of the Drama Club, the two other members seem reaaally busy with their unit activities right now…

-So I’m guessing it’s only Tomoya-san who can do the feeding.
+Sooo I’m guessing it’s only Tomoya-san who can do the feeding.
 {% endbubble %}

 {% bubble Nazuna %}